Chase Date: April 26, 2016

 Chased today with a special guest from Louisiana, aptly named “Big Bill”.
 I had very high hopes in southwest Oklahoma after my morning forecast and even the previous week of forecasts leading up to the event.
 Veer back veer issues but an extremely moist and unstable warm sector under a very strong jet.

 After we left Moore/Norman, we headed southwest on I-44 to Lawton and then west.
-Frederick VWP actually did not look too bad, and VBV seemed mostly minimal.
-Soon we had a storm going down in Texas near Vernon, so we decided to drop south out of Snyder to Frederick and then head south into Texas.
+A look at the Frederick radar wind profile (VWP) actually did not look too bad.
+Not too long after arriving, we had a storm going up near Vernon.
+We decided to drop south out of Snyder to Frederick and then head south into Texas.

 The storm was a beauty at first, showing very good organization and some great cycles with big meaty wall clouds.
 Due to the river, we ended up having to drive through the core a bit and encountered some hail, but not a lot as we headed east on SH-5 towards Tipton, OK.
 The storm became tornado warned and organization seemed to be picking up greatly.
 We had a good funnel and for a few minutes I really thought we’d get a tornado just south of Tipton.